dlrudco/Fast-Audioset-Download/README.md

 One can acquire each file's information(including url, stored path(relative), tags, labels interpreted from tags ...) by parsing the metadata json file.

+It would be very nice of you to put a star★ if you liked my code :)

 ## Cookies.txt
 Cookies are required to suppress the auth related warnings(+erros) of youtube-dl([reference](https://github.com/ytdl-org/youtube-dl/issues/31250))
 You can download a cookies.txt by